The Opportunities Fund

 Examples of activities that may be funded include (but are not limited to):

-We would always encourage you to get in touch to check whether the Opportunities Fund is appropriate for whatever you are seeking funding for.
+We encourage you to read the guidelines fully and complete the application form even if you are not sure if your request will be approved.
 Whilst we are unable to provide funding support for everything, we would like to signpost you to other funding sources at the University such as:

 - Leeds Hardship Fund